davecheng-tech/Merge-Conflicts/README.md

-# A Guide to Resolving Merge Conflicts
+# Git Merge Conflict Guide

 ## Understanding Merge Conflicts
 When merging branches in Git, conflicts occur when the same lines of a file are modified in different ways in two branches.
 Git cannot automatically decide which version to keep and marks the conflicting section with **conflict markers**.